green-coding-solutions/documentation/content/en/docs/measuring/usage-scenario.md

       + Will execute the `setup-commands` in a shell.
 Use this if you need shell-mechanics like redirection `>` or chaining `&&`.
       + Please use a string for a shell command here like `sh`, `bash`, `ash` etc. The shell must be available in your container

-Please note that every key below `services` will also serve as the name of the container later on.
-You can overwrite the container name, if you use the `container_name` attribute of your service definition.
+Please note that every key below `services` will serve as the name of the container later on.
+You can overwrite the container name with the key `container_name`.

 ### Flow